dimitris-sweagle/sweagle-ansible/README.md

 - SSL configuration for Nginx

 ## Prerequisites:
+- You should run this playbook as root or sudoer user or put sudoer user/password in your inventory file
 - Ansible 2.4 or higher + package sshpass
 - be sure ansible.cfg knows your inventory folder and authorize non ssh checks: more /etc/ansible/ansible.cfg